AmshikaH/carbon-securevault-azure/README.md

 ### 3. Storing within your Key Vault

-1. Create a secret and store your password(s) in your Vault.
+1. Create a secret and store your password(s) in your Key Vault.
-2. Edit the configurations in the secret-conf.properties file () mentioned in step 2 as follows.
+2. Edit the configurations in the `secret-conf.properties` file mentioned in [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault) as follows.
    1. Replace the values for the two properties `keystore.identity.store.secretProvider` and `keystore.identity.key.secretProvider` with `org.wso2.carbon.securevault.azure.AzureKeyVaultSecretCallbackHandler`.
-This is the fully qualified class path of the AzureKeyVaultSecretCallbackHandler, which we will be using instead of the DefaultSecretCallbackHandler.
+This is the fully qualified class path of the Azure Key Vault Secret Callback Handler, which we will be using instead of the Default Secret Callback Handler.
    2. Provide the alias and version of your password(s) in the format `alias_version` as below.
 If only the alias is given, the latest version of the secret will be retrieved.
         ```
         keystore.identity.store.alias=<alias-and-version-of-password>